Some investments, available exclusively to accredited investors, offer the potential for both portfolio diversification and growth.

 Accredited Investor Opportunities: Final Thoughts

-Where I personally find accredited investors have advantages is within the alternative asset space.
+Where I find accredited investors have advantages is within the alternative asset space.

 A recent Morgan Stanley report revealed: